twilson63/AO-Multisig/README.md

 ### Proposal

-Propose a transfer for the Multisig, a proposal requires a number of Owner approvals set by the threshold, for example, if you have 5 Owners, maybe you want a threshold of 3, which means any 3 owners can approve a transfer.
+Propose any AO Message you want to send, just place the "JSON" formated version of the message, then once approved it will be executed.
+For example, if you have 5 Owners, maybe you want a threshold of 3, which means any 3 owners can approve a transfer.

 Example: